In this post iqdemos.com is referred to, but ofcourse this is iqdemos.com so look at the side menu to find the appropriate video demonstrations.

 When you are ready to stitch but don’t know what to do first, try setting up a pantograph and stitch a few rows.
-There are directions in the ‘How To use Your IQ’ document if you are unsure, but really all you need to do is read what it says on the screen, follow directions and make choices.
+There are directions in the ‘How To use Your IQ’ document that is on the thumb drive that came with your iQ if you are unsure, but really all you need to do is read what it says on the screen, follow directions and make choices.
 I think you’ll be surprised at how easy IQ is to use.
 If you are puzzled by what you need to do when you advance your quilt, follow the step by step directions in ‘How to use your IQ’.

 Don’t forget to watch the relevant videos at iqdemos.com for help too.